FUSEEProjectTeam/FuseeProtobuf/README.md

 FuseeProtobuf
 =============

 Customized protobuf-net library used for Fusee.

+Build `Proto_FUSEE.sln`.
+This will generate several ouptuts.
+Two of them are used in FUSEE:

+- `precompile/bin/Debug/precompile.exe` - This is the precompiler generating a Serializer class for any `[ProtoContract]` attributed class found in a given dll.
+Copy this tool and all accompanying DLLs to `$(FuseeRoot)\ext\protobuf\PrecompileTool`.
+- `protobuf-net_Portable\bin\Debug` - This is the stripped-down protobuf dll only containing the attributes (such as `[ProtoContract]`).
+   Copy this DLL to `$(FuseeRoot)\ext\protobuf`.
+NOTE: This DLL is different to the DLL with the same name in the `PrecompileTool` subdirectory.

 Fusee is licensed under the MIT license (see below).
 Repository: https://github.com/FUSEEProjectTeam/Fusee

 -------------------------------------------------------------------------------